Services

-Progress and achievements until February 2023
+Progress and achievements until January 2024

-Generally speaking the agreement between results is very reasonable.
+Eventually the agreement between results was very reasonable.
 An important finding is the large torsion angle on the blade of such a 15 MW turbine, which is found to be in the order of 2 degrees at the tip even for a relatively low wind speed of 7.5 m/s.
 Such a large torsion angle obviously has a significant impact on the performance, the control and the loads which makes the accurate modelling of it very important and which implies that the relative large differences in calculational results needs to be understood.

 Task 47 Roadmap